Part D: Procedure for dealing with professional conduct or suitability concerns (Fitness to Practise)

 3.3 give you details of the concerns that he or she has received as soon as reasonably practicable.
 You must be provided with information that is sufficient for you to understand the nature of the concerns and the context in which they have arisen

-4.1 You will be invited to a meeting to discuss the concerns that have been raised.
-The purpose of the meeting is
+4.1.
+You will be invited to a meeting with the Fitness to Practise Lead or someone acting on their behalf, to discuss the concerns that have been raised.
+You must attend any meeting that has been scheduled.
+The purpose of the meeting is:

 4.1.1. to discuss the concerns that have been raised and what you say about them; and